 Kids with JIA often wake up with sore, stiff joints.
 If this happens to your child, heat may help.
 Try a warm shower, bath, heating pad, or hot pack.

-On the other hand, your child may say that cold works better on her achy joints.
-She could use a cold pack or a bag of frozen peas.
+On the other hand, your child may say that cold works better on their achy joints.
+They could use a cold pack or a bag of frozen peas.

 This doesn't just mean lying on the couch with an iPad.
 It's about learning strategies that will help your child relax on a deeper level and relieve tension.